July on BT Sport: Premier League, FA Cup, UFC, MotoGP and boxing feature in an unmissable month

 The world’s oldest cup competition continues on BT Sport in July with a tantalising semi-final.

-Manchester United will face Chelsea and Arsenal will play holders Manchester City in what’s set to be an unmissable weekend of action.
+Manchester United will face Chelsea in the other semi-final in what’s set to be an unmissable weekend of action.

 United, who beat Norwich after extra time to reach the last four, have won it 12 times, while Chelsea have eight wins.
 Pep Guardiola’s City are five-time champions.